vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 #### Create tables

-1. Open ysqlsh and connect to the default `yugabyte` database with the default superuser '`yugabyte`, as follows:
+1. Open ysqlsh and connect to the default `yugabyte` database with the default superuser `yugabyte`, as follows:

 ```sh
 bin/ysqlsh -h 127.0.0.1 -U yugabyte -d yugabyte